yuw/texmf-uppunctlm/README.md

-# Always Upright Shape Some Punctuation Marks
+# Always Upright Shape Some Punctuation Marks and Arabic Numerals

-## descriptions
+## Descriptions

 We provides a mechanism to be the punctuation that is always upright shape even if you specify the italic.